sysgears/spinjs/docs/scripts.md

 ## `spin build`

-Builds your project for production (the webpack's `mode` property is set to `'production'`; the build code is minified).
+Builds your project for production.
+Internally, SpinJS sets the webpack's `mode` property to `'production'`, and the build code gets minified.

-The project won't run, SpinJS will just generate and minify the build, and save the generated files under the `build` directory.
-The `build` directory is automatically generated under the current working directory.
+The project won't run!
+SpinJS will only generate and minify the build, and save the generated files under the `build` directory.
+The `build` directory is automatically created under the [current working directory].
 To change the `build` directory, consult the [configuration] guide.

 ```bash